ramnoob/dicom-tag-classifier-ImageJ/README.md

 ## Dependencies
 - **ImageJ**: Java-based image processing software.
-- **Fiji**: A distribution that adds plug-ins and features to ImageJ, often used for scientific image analysis.

-## License
-This plugin is licensed under the [MIT License](LICENSE).
+- **Fiji**: A distribution of ImageJ which includes many useful plugins.
+Plugins are recommended for use here (https://fiji.sc/) .

 ## Contributing
 Contributions are welcome!
 Please fork the repository, make your changes, and submit a pull request.